-If you have high blood pressure you probably won't feel ill.
+If you have high blood pressure you probably won't feel sick.
 But having high blood pressure increases your chance of serious health problems, including heart attacks and strokes.
 There are good treatments, and things you can do yourself, to reduce your blood pressure.

 You can use our information to talk to your doctor and decide which treatments are right for you.

 What treatments work?

 When doctors take your blood pressure, they measure how hard your blood pushes against your blood vessels as it moves around your body.
 You need some pressure to keep the blood moving.
 But if the pressure is too high, over time it can damage your blood vessels.

 This can cause problems such as heart attacks, strokes, eye problems, and kidney damage.

 Your blood pressure rises and falls slightly throughout the day and night.
 But when it stays above a certain level, it's called high blood pressure.
 High blood pressure is also called hypertension.

 You may be able to reduce your blood pressure by making changes to your lifestyle.
 But most people need to take medications too.